Charlie Wall: Turf wars and death

 During the late 1920s, a turf war began between Wall and Ignacio Antinori.
 They fought each other, as well as the Trafficantes, for control of the numbers rackets in the Tampa area.

 By the 1930s, Ignacio Antinori and Charlie Wall were in a bloody war for ten years, which would later be known as "Era of Blood".
 Eddie Virella, Rubio's former partner at the Lincoln Club, was gunned down on 31 January 1937, and Rubio himself was killed by a gunman while on the porch of his home on March 8, 1938.

 The feud between Wall and Antinori came to a head between factions of Antinori Gang, dissatisfied members of Chicago and St. Louis criminal outfits to whom Antinori was supplying narcotics, and Wall's organization.
-On the morning of October 23, 1940, Antinori was shot dead at a local restaurant while sipping his morning coffee by two gunmen.
+On the morning of October 23, 1940, Antinori was shot dead by two gunmen while sipping his morning coffee at a local restaurant.
 Wall himself had seen an attempt on his life go awry earlier that spring, possibly by some members of Antinori's outfit or even by some in Antinori's ties to St. Louis mobster Thomas Buffa and/or Kansas City mobsters Nicolo Impostato, James DeSimone and Joseph Deluca.

-Wall was murdered on April 18, 1955, possibly on orders from the Trafficantes.
+Charlie Wall supposedly retired from the rackets in the late 1940 but was nevertheless brutally murdered in his home on April 18, 1955.
+Though the case was never solved, the murder may have been ordered by Santo Trafficante Jr. after his father died (of natural causes) in 1954, removing Wall's promise of protection.